 - Client consultations on the phone still terrify me.
 If I schedule them late in the day it’s all I can focus on until it’s over.

-- I would love for my Instagram account to be beautifully themed and color-coordinated, but at the same time, that restrictive rule gives me a bad feeling, and I haven't been able to abide by it.
+- I would love for my Instagram account to be beautifully themed and color-coordinated, but at the same time, that restrictive rule gives me a bad feeling, and I struggle to abide by it.

 - I commit to too many projects.